musecollaboration/Learning_Python/README.md

-My study of Python at https://stepik.org Here I will post everything that seemed necessary and interesting to me during the training.
+My study of Python at https://stepik.org \nHere I will post everything that seemed necessary and interesting to me during the training.
 Perhaps you will find this useful for yourself.

 -----------------------------------------------